An Application of the $h$-principle to Manifold Calculus: Manifold Calculus

-Manifold calculus was introduced to study the space of embeddings.
-One of the deepest theorems in manifold calculus states the following \cite{Goodwillie_Weiss_Embeddings_from_}, \cite{Goodwillie_Klein_Multiple_disjunction_}. \begin{theorem}[Goodwillie-Klein-Weiss] If $ n - m > 2$, the functor $ \emb(-,N)$ in $\psh(\man)$ is analytic. \end{theorem}
+Manifold calculus was introduced to study embedding spaces of manifolds.
+One of the deepest theorems in manifold calculus states the following. \begin{theorem}[Goodwillie--Weiss \cite{Goodwillie_Weiss_Embeddings_from_}, Goodwillie--Klein \cite{Goodwillie_Klein_Multiple_disjunction_}] If $ n - m \ge 2$, then the functor $ \emb(-,N)$ in $\psh(\man)$ is analytic. \end{theorem}